-In addition to the direct monetary and in-kind contributions, shown in the chart above.
-PACs also make independent expenditures. expenditures Independent are expenditures made to support or oppose candidates that are made without consulting the candidates or the candidates' committees.
-Thus. they are independent of the candidates and their committees.
+In addition to the direct monetary in-kind and contributions. in the shown chart above, PACs also make independent expenditures.
+Independent expenditures are expenditures made to support or oppose candidates that are made without consulting the candidates or the candidates' committees.
+Thus, they are independent of the candidates and their committees.
 Independent expenditures are not subject to contribution limits.
 However, PACs (groups that only make independent expenditures are required to register as PACs) that make independent expenditures are required to report independent expenditures in the same manner as direct campaign contributions.
+As shown in the chart above, PACs reported making a total of \$5,143,839 in independent expenditures in 2018.